xdeama/personal-site-hugo/hugo/content/en/consulting/projects/holiday-properties-website.md

 ---
 translationKey: project-holiday-properties-website
-title: "Website for the Sale of Holiday Properties"
+title: "Digital Portfolio for the Sale of Holiday Properties"
-description: "Holiday properties needed a sales channel: I led the implementation of a Contao CMS website with automated purchase contract documents and an interactive map of the development area."
+description: "I led the implementation of a digital portfolio for the sale of holiday properties with an interactive map of the development area and automated contract generation."
 date: 2018-10-01T08:00:00+01:00
 draft: false
 layout: project